 Our reviewers evaluate products and services based on unbiased research.
 Top Consumer Reviews may earn money when you click on a link.
 Learn more about our process.

+There are a few GRE test prep services to choose from out there.
 Before buying a membership for one of them, we suggest you keep the following criteria in mind: